Jamie-Behan/AM_Plaice_environmental_drivers/README.md

       Original data sources for all data used are discussed in the technical report, "Plaice_Ecosystem_Drivers.PDF".

-      Any further questions can be directed to Jamie Behan: jbehan@gmri.org
+      Any further questions can be directed to Jamie Behan: jamie.behan@maine.edu